 Feedback from VŠE student Vojtěch Mareček:

 Aim of the business project with Hilti was to evaluate a current offer of Hilti VIP program as well as propose new ways to increase its value proposition.
-As the project was among the first two cross border CEMS business project, I cooperated on the tasks with student teams from CBU and SGH partner universities.
+As the project was among the first two cross-border CEMS business projects, I cooperated on the tasks with student teams from CBU and SGH partner universities.

-Throughout the three month duration of the project, our team communicated only online and we finally met at the final presentation at Hilti Prague office.
-Communication without any prior meeting and little experience in working only in virtual teams were perhaps the main challenges our team faced.
+Throughout the three-month duration of the project, our team communicated only online and we finally met at the final presentation at Hilti Prague office.
+Communication without any prior meetings and little experience in working only in virtual teams were perhaps the main challenges our team faced.
 It is, however, also the biggest learning from the project.
-What I believe sets the Hilti business project apart is the constant support provided by Hilti staff on various positions and opportunity to gain hands-on experience.
+What I believe sets the Hilti business project apart is the constant support provided by Hilti staff on various positions and the opportunity to gain hands-on experience.

 Feedback from the CEMS Academic Director at VŠE Ladislav Tyll:

 The x-border BP met fully my expectations and also proved to be the real challenge for all the stakeholders incl. students, CP, and the schools.
 In the same time we experienced the same situations I went through in any previous business x-border cooperation.
 The projects also proved some of my research findings which constitute the fact, that building informal networks may lead to better final results.
 In this case, it was the initial joint kick-off in London (regarding BP with Google) that potentially made students more engaged in the project since they have time to spend some time together without being supervised.